ShishkinPE/pylion/readme.md

 ## Tests

-Run all autodiscovered tests with `python -m unittest` will take a few minutes.
+Run all autodiscovered tests with `pytest` will take a few minutes.
+If you don't want to wait that much use `pytest -m 'not slow'`.
 The `tests/test_pylion.py` is for implementation details.
 You can run this only while developing which will be much faster.
 The other tests are slower because they test for correct physics and have to run a bunch of simulations.